The United States of America v Nolan Posted In: Case Law

 Legal BodyEngland and Wales Court of Appeal (EWCA)

-Type of Claim / JurisdictionRedundancy and Reorganisation, Collective and Trade Union Issues
+Type of Claim / JurisdictionRedundancy, Collective and Trade Union Issues

 The Court of Appeal has ruled that domestic legislation in relation to consultation requirements cannot be read as excluding any matters not contained within the Collective Redundancies Directive.
 In this case, the closure of a US air base caused redundancies and let to a failure to consult claim on behalf of affected employees, including Mrs Nolan.
 The US specifically waived diplomatic immunity in their arguments before the tribunal and subsequent courts.